Birds are beautiful, enchanting creatures and the people who save them are my heroes.

 She uses her own money to operate Christine’s Critters Inc. a Wildlife Rehabilitation and Education non-profit in West, Connecticut.

-And she cares for 15 beautiful resident birds of prey, including my absolute favorite, owls.
+And cares for 21 beautiful resident birds of prey, including my absolute favorite, owls.

-As well as 40 reptiles and more than 100 birds that receive care and are released back into the wild.
+As well as 30 reptiles, 2 amphibians, a tarantula and more than 200 birds of prey that receive care and are released back into the wild.

 Barred Owl Gets A Second Chance

 I was thrilled to see Christine cared for a male Barred Owl that flew into a window just two days earlier and was returned home so that he could reunite with his mate.

 It’s breeding season for owls in Connecticut, and the best part of what Christine and wildlife rehabilitators do is helping birds get a second chance at life in the wild.